neilsong/word-counter-bot-dev/README.md

 Release: https://github.com/neilsong/word-counter-bot
 ## Description

-**A Python Discord Bot for Word Counting, Analytics, and Insights**
+**A Python Discord Bot for Word Counting, Linguistics Analytics, and Vocabulary Insights**

 Currently, we are trying our best to deliver a stable beta release with all the features we wish to include.
 This repo is used for all development and testing of the bot.